FrogDevelopment/consul-populate/README.md

 ## Documentation

-Read [Wiki pages](https://github.com/FrogDevelopment/consul-populate/wiki) for more details of how to configure and use it.
+Read the [Wiki pages](https://github.com/FrogDevelopment/consul-populate/wiki) for more details of how to configure and use it.

+## Advantages

+1. :baby: Easy to configure
+2. :racing_car: Rapid to execute
+3. :atom_symbol: Atomic transaction (read [Consul API > Transactions HTTP API](https://developer.hashicorp.com/consul/api-docs/txn) for more details.)